RKaseman/ludology2/README.md

 * That thing I read about when I first got the game and can't quite remember where I read it.
 You know the feeling if you're a gamer.
 * That other thing someone finally mentioned near the end of a fanboy flame war about which console is superior.
 You know the feeling if you're a mature gamer.

-* All I really want to know about a game is the systems it's available for and its release year.
+All I really want to know about a game is the systems it's available for and its release year.
 I care little for reviews or other hype.
 The api can fetch that basic info for me.

+The app will store hyperlinks and brief notes about games.

 I'm proud of the final product and although it still has a quirky bug, I'm going to finish it off and use it.